Niicck/infraestructura/README.md

 When you have multiple users and multiple apps, you will want to restrict who has permission to do what on each app.

 This sample project has an approach that might be useful: https://github.com/ltalirz/ansible-playbook-dokku/tree/master.

 ## Thanks

 These sources were immensely helpful to my understanding of dokku and ansible:

 - [Ansible Up and Running 3rd.
 Edition](http://www.ansiblebook.com/) was immensely helpful for teaching me the basics of how anisble works.
+- Tom Dyson's [short guide](https://gist.github.com/tomdyson/025be30855262287ae048bf4371d26f8) is the absolute easiest MVP for how to deploy dokku on your own server.
 - [Márton Salomváry](https://salomvary.com/about)'s blog post on installing [dokku with ansible](https://salomvary.com/setting-up-dokku) gave me the foundation for building this project.
 - Justin Ellingwood's article on using [multiple inventories for deployment environments](https://www.digitalocean.com/community/tutorials/how-to-manage-multistage-environments-with-ansible#ansible-recommended-strategy-using-groups-and-multiple-inventories) helped make this concept finally click for me.